Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Preliminaries

 A matrix is called \emph{ill-conditioned} when \(\kappa\gg1\).
-Network vulnerability during forward propagation has been related to condition numbers of network parameters, e.g., in ~\cite{sinha2018neural}.
+Large condition numbers indicate high sensitivity to perturbations along certain directions.
+Neural network sensitivity has been linked to condition numbers of network parameters~\cite{sinha2018neural}.

-\paragraph{Ill-conditioning in AEs} Since we assume a smaller latent dimension $n<d$, the encoder Jacobian will be \emph{structurally ill-conditioned}, meaning there will always be directions in which small input perturbations do not affect the output.
-Beyond the unavoidable ill-conditioning due to dimensionality changes, model layers can additionally exhibit \emph{learned ill-conditioning} induced by training.
+\textbf{Ill-conditioning in AEs} Since we assume a smaller latent dimension $n<d$, the encoder Jacobian is structurally rank-deficient and therefore \emph{structurally ill-conditioned}, implying the existence of directions with reduced local sensitivity.
+Beyond the unavoidable ill-conditioning caused by dimensionality reduction, training can further amplify ill-conditioning in model layers (\emph{learned ill-conditioning}).
+In particular, training may drive singular values toward highly uneven magnitudes, with some becoming very large and others approaching zero.

-Most work on adversarial attacks on AEs focuses on large singular values, which enable effective attack directions.
-Small non-zero singular values on $J^{\mathcal{Y}}_x$, on the other hand, pose both a challenge and an opportunity.
-Using the decomposition $J^{\mathcal{Y}}_x=J^\psi_{\phi(x)} J^\phi_x$, we see that dimensions of vanishing singular values in the encoder may mask large singular values in the decoder.
-While not immediately exploitable, this motivates steering attack vectors along such directions of local large variations.
+Most adversarial attack objectives for AEs tend to implicitly exploit directions associated with large singular values, since under first-order approximation these directions maximize local amplification of norm-bounded perturbations and are closely related to local Lipschitz sensitivity~\cite{kuzina2021diagnosing,abuduweili2024estimating}.
+In contrast, small non-zero singular values may attenuate adversarial gradients and hinder optimization, motivating \ours{}.